TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 17.9.
 Any modification, variation, amendment or addition to these Standard Conditions must be in writing and signed by a duly authorised representative of each party.

 17.10.
-Any party for whom the Terminal Operator is responsible shall have the benefit of the exclusions of liability contained in, and shall have the right to enforce, the provisions of these Standard Conditions in accordance with Philippine Law.
+Any party for whom the Terminal Operator is responsible shall have the benefit of the exclusions of liability contained in, and shall have the right to enforce, the provisions of these Standard Conditions in accordance with the provisions of the Contracts (Rights of Third Parties) Act 1999.

-17.11 Except as stated in Condition 17.10, a person who is not a party may not enforce, or otherwise have the benefit of, any provision of these Standard Conditions.
+17.11 Except as stated in Condition 17.1017.10, a person who is not a party may not enforce, or otherwise have the benefit of, any provision of these Standard Conditions under the Contracts (Rights of Third Parties) Act 1999.

 17.12.
 The Terminal Operator is an independent contractor under these Standard Conditions.
 Nothing in these Standard Conditions shall be construed or interpreted to constitute a partnership, association or joint venture between the parties, or to make one party an agent or representative of the other party.
 Neither party shall hold itself out as an agent of or in a joint venture with the other party.
 The User shall have no authority to act on behalf of the Terminal Operator, and the Terminal Operator shall have no authority to act on behalf of the User, except to the extent necessary for the Terminal Operator to accomplish its obligations under these Standard Conditions.